ovh/docs/pages/cloud/nutanix/35-prism-central-expansion/guide.en-gb.md

 - A Nutanix cluster in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - You must be connected to the cluster via Prism Central
-- Know the Prism Element admin password (When deploying a Nutanix cluster by OVHcloud this password is created in the same way as Prism Central but can be changed later).
+- You need to know the Prism Element admin password (when deploying a Nutanix cluster by OVHcloud this password is created in the same way as Prism Central but can be changed later)

 ## Overview

 You can deploy Prism Central in a custom sizing with these options:

-- Small with 6 26Gb vCPUs of memory and 500Gb of storage per virtual machine.
+- Small with 6 vCPU, 26GB of memory and 500GB of storage per virtual machine.
-- Large with 10 vCPU, 44 GB of memory and 2500 GB of storage per virtual machine.
+- Large with 10 vCPU, 44 GB of memory and 2500GB of storage per virtual machine.
-- X-Large with 14 vCPU, 60Gb of memory and 2500Gb of storage per virtual machine.
+- X-Large with 14 vCPU, 60GB of memory and 2500GB of storage per virtual machine.

 By default, Prism Central is deployed on Nutanix by OVHcloud on a single virtual machine in *Small* mode.